google/ExoPlayer/guide.md

   appropriate if you wish to obtain media samples to feed to renderers in a custom way, or if you wish to implement custom `MediaSource` compositing behavior.
-* `TrackSelector` &ndash; Implementing a custom `TrackSelector` allows an app developer to change the way in which tracks exposed by a `MediaSource` are selected for consumption by each of the available `Renderer`s.
 * `DataSource` &ndash; ExoPlayer’s upstream package already contains a number of `DataSource` implementations for different use cases.
-You may want to implement you own `DataSource` class to load data in another way, such as over a custom protocol, using a custom HTTP stack, or through a persistent cache.
+You may want to implement you own `DataSource` class to load data in another way, such as over a custom protocol, using a custom HTTP stack, or from a custom persistent cache.

 ### Customization guidelines ###